Where to Find the Best Vietnamese Food in Boston

 Worth the visit to downtown Lynn, Nightshade Noodle Bar serves a unique take on French-Viet cuisine, with touches of coastal Cajun and New England cooking.
 The mix yields wonderfully creative dishes like Lobster Garlic Noodles, Bone Marrow Fried Rice, and the Nightshade Lobster Roll with lemongrass Cajun butter.
 As a balance to all that flavor, consider the acidic touch of a tropical-style drink like the Nightshade Mai Tai or a Coconut Margarita made with smoked vanilla.
 Check out Nightshade for casual takeout lunch, a la carte dining, or adventurous blind tasting menus.

-Pho Pasteur in Boston
+Exterior of Pho Pasteur in Boston

 Credit: Brian Samuels Photography